-CHIP in Wisconsin
+Learn About CHIP in Wisconsin

+This site is privately owned and is not associated with the government.
+It contains information to help you in your Medicaid application process.
 The Wisconsin Children’s Health Insurance Program (CHIP) allows thousands of low-income families to afford quality health care for their children every year.
 Residents who know how to apply for CHIP in Wisconsin can receive essential health care services for children.
 These services include check-ups, tests, prescriptions, emergency services and more.
 Many often ask, “Is CHIP considered Medicaid?” due to the close relationship between the two programs and with many states providing CHIP coverage through an expansion in Medicaid as a separate program or as a combination of the two.
 Like most states, Wisconsin’s CHIP program is a combination of the two strategies, with some residents covered through a Medicaid-funded CHIP program and others covered through a separate program altogether.
 The following paragraphs provide information about the Children’s Health Insurance Program in Wisconsin, explaining its connection to Medicaid and providing information about the application steps and requirements for eligibility.

-Overview of CHIP in Wisconsin
+Information About CHIP in Wisconsin

 Most of the Wisconsin CHIP and Medicaid enrollment is managed through a service known as the BadgerCare Plus, a program that offers health care coverage to all Wisconsin residents who meet certain income eligibility requirements.
 Wisconsin incorporates CHIP into BadgerCare Plus, unlike other states that offer a separate service specifically for the Children’s Health Insurance Program.
 Besides covering children enrolling in CHIP and Medicaid, BadgerCare Plus also provides health care coverage for pregnant women and adults younger than 65 years of age.
 As a result, those applying for Medicaid or CHIP in Wisconsin may do so by completing just one convenient application.
 The Wisconsin Department of Health Services (DHS) will then determine an applicant’s eligibility based partly on his or her income.